Father’s Day is sneaking up on us, and it’s been really hard to find fun cards to make with toddlers and preschoolers.

 We love finger painting.
 I know it can be messy, but it is great to develop fine motor skills because it strengthens the finger and hand muscles.
 It also teaches kids about colors and fosters creative growth.

-We also like this craft because all you need is paper, paint, and fingers.
-Very easy, inexpensive, and can be done in no time at all.
+We also like this craft because all you need is paper, paint, and (of course) fingers.
+Very easy, inexpensive, and can be done in no time at all!

-Ready to make this Father’s Day Fingerprint craft?
+Ready to make this Father’s Day Fingerprint activities?

 Keep reading to learn how (and to get our cute printable template designs).

 We all want to make something special for dad on Father’s Day, and what is more special for a father than a craft made by his children.

 Below, I share how we made this craft and show you the cute printable templates so you can pick your favorite and get it!.

 First of all, you will need something to protect your working area from the colorful mess.
 A plastic tray, old newspapers, or paper towels will do the job.

 I recommend having wet wipes handy to clean your kids’ fingers when changing colors.
 Also, paper towels can be useful to wipe brushes and tables.